lupinx2/Anime-list-randomizer/README.md

 `python mal_randomizer.py` or `python3 mal_randomizer.py`

+## Support

+This repository is actively mantained! if you encounter any issues or difficulties, or have a suggestion,
+please feel free to open a thread in the Issues tab.

 ## FAQ

 **Q:** This seems like way too much effort just to pick a random anime.